-Management Procedure: A specific single procedure that can be modified as part of a larger management strategy.
-For example, a size limit or control rule.
+Management Procedure: A set of management measures that define how the procedure for how the fishery is managed as part of a Management Strategy.
+For example, management measures may be a size limit or control rule.

-Management Strategy: A set of management procedures that define how the fishery is managed (see Harvest Policy).
+Management Strategy: The full set of objectives, management procedure, and decision making process that define how the fishery is managed.

-Management Strategy Evaluation: A process to evaluate management strategies against goals & objectives through simulation.
+Management Strategy Evaluation: A process to evaluate management strategies through simulation.